The 6th of May is World Kids Colouring Day –

 Get out your pencils, get set, go.
 Imagination and creativity inspire us even in the stormiest times.
-Once again this year, STAEDTLER is inviting all children between the ages of three and twelve to take part in World Kids Colouring Day.
+Once again this year, STAEDTLER is inviting all children between the ages of three and twelve to participate in the World Kids Colouring Day.

-This year's theme of the big colouring and charity campaign is “Let's discover nature - on land".
-Simply create a picture and send it in by post - and make a difference!
+This year, the theme of the big colouring and charity campaign is “Let's discover nature – in the water”.

 Paint a picture and do good.
 Submit your painted picture by post.